-The following is management's discussion and analysis ("MD&A") of the results of operations and financial condition of Invictus MD Strategies Corp. ("Invictus" or the "Company") and should be read in conjunction with the accompanying unaudited condensed interim consolidated financial statements for the nine months ended October 31, 2018, and the audited consolidated financial statements for the year ended January 31, 2018, and related notes therein.
+The following is management's discussion and analysis ("MD&A") of the results of operations and financial condition of Invictus MD Strategies Corp. ("Invictus MD" or the "Company") and should be read in conjunction with the accompanying consolidated financial statements for the year ended January 31, 2019, and related notes therein.

-Additional information about the Company and its business activities is available on SEDAR at www.sedar.com or the Company's website at www.invictus-md.com.
+Additional information relating to the Company is available on SEDAR at www.sedar.com.

-All financial information in this MD&A for the nine months ended October 31, 2018, has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
+All financial information in this MD&A for the year ended January 31, 2019, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All dollar amounts are expressed in Canadian dollars unless otherwise indicated.

-The effective date of this MD&A is December 20, 2018.
+The effective date of this MD&A is May 28, 2019.